 Army Museum

-Throughout the year, the National Museum of the History of Immigration and the Shoah Memorial offer activities around the comic strip for students from cycle 3 to terminale.
+Throughout the year, the National Museum of the History of Immigration and the Shoah Memorial offer activities around comics for students from cycle 3 to terminale.

-The system promotes complementary approaches allowing classes to better understand the major issues surrounding the deconstruction of racist and anti-Semitic prejudices.
+The program promotes complementary approaches that allow classes to better understand the major issues surrounding the deconstruction of racist and anti-Semitic prejudice.
 From traveling exhibitions and workshops, designed taking into account the age of the public, students discover original materials, real educational tools.
-These activities can be accompanied by mediations carried out within or outside the walls.
+These activities can be accompanied by mediations provided within or outside the walls.

 It is preferable to book with both institutions at least two months in advance

-The arrangement of the two memorials, neighbouring and complementary, highlights the confusion, both voluntary and involuntary, which still often existed in the 1950s and 1960s between 'political deportee' and 'racial deportee'.
-The visit of the two sites, from the angle of architectural choices, allows to visualize the essential stages of a memory and a history of the deportation.
+The arrangement of the two memorials, adjacent and complementary, highlights the confusion, both voluntary and involuntary, which still often persisted in the 1950s-1960s between "political deportee" and "racial deportee".
+The visit of the two sites, under the angle of architectural choices, allows to visualize the essential stages of a memory and a history of the deportation.

 Duration